Online Resource Hub

 What defines an online course at Clarks Summit University?

-At Clarks Summit University, an online class is a course that is taught in a virtual classroom.
+At Clarks Summit University, an online course is a course that is taught in a virtual classroom.
 You will interact with professors and classmates, read textbooks, do assignments and receive credit for the course.
 You can take courses online that would move you toward a degree or just for personal enrichment.

 How can I find out which online courses are available?

 A listing of the Clarks Summit University’s undergraduate, graduate and seminary online and distance learning courses with descriptions are available online: Online degrees (plus links to program descriptions and courses).

 Undergraduate students should plan on 30 minutes of online time at least five days a week as well as the time necessary to complete offline reading and assignments.
 Total time required to complete coursework varies according to the individual, but the average time commitment for a three-credit-hour undergraduate class would be 12 to 18 hours a week, including online time.

 How long are online courses?